 From its inception, Proteus Fund has supported social justice efforts.
-Not surprisingly, after 28 years of operation, our work has evolved tremendously on every level – the issues we address, the strategies and tactics we use, and the scope of our impact.
+Not surprisingly, our work has evolved tremendously on every level – the issues we address, the strategies and tactics we use, and the scope of our impact.
 Below is a brief history of the Proteus Fund which we hope conveys the passion and the depth of our work over time.

 Proteus Fund was founded in 1994 by Meg Gage, a pioneer in mobilizing philanthropic dollars to advance peace and security work.
 Before founding Proteus Fund, Meg spent over a decade as Co-Founder and Executive Director of Peace Development Fund.
 Proteus Fund became an extension of the model she refined there, a way to pool funding and align strategy among multiple funders in service of significant social change objectives and a broad vision for change in the philanthropic sector.